-Lie on your back with a pillow supporting your head.
+Lie down on your back with a pillow to support your head.
 Bend your knee by sliding your heel up toward your buttocks.
 Keep your heel on the bed.
 Keep your kneecap pointed toward the ceiling throughout the exercise.
 You may want to place a cookie sheet under your heel to help it slide more easily.